Leaders for a New Chicago

 - Work in one of the following areas:

 - Arts & Culture.
-Nominees are deeply rooted in community, creating art and advancing the capacity of emerging artists.
+Nominees are deeply rooted in community, creating art and opening doors for emerging artists.

 - Journalism & Storytelling.
 Nominees tell untold stories and bring diverse viewpoints to the public square.
-They fill information gaps with narratives, news, and investigations accurately reflecting community needs.
+They fill information gaps with stories, news, and investigations that reflect — and are accountable to — the communities they serve.

 - Justice & Community Power Building.
-Nominees increase the visibility of critical issues affecting their communities and demonstrate impact in addressing them.
-They build deep community relationships and develop local leaders.
+Nominees shine a light on the issues that matter most to their communities and work toward lasting change.
+They build deep relationships and invest in the leadership of people around them.

 - Have developed a strong working relationship with the affiliated organization for at least one year at the time of the nomination.

-The Leaders for a New Chicago Award uplifts individuals who stand as a testament to the leadership our city needs—rooted in lived experience, fueled by resilience, and driven by a deep love for community.
+The Leaders for a New Chicago Award uplifts individuals who stand as a testament to the leadership our city needs—rooted in lived experience, fueled by resilience, and driven by a deep love for their communities.